 Where to Find Forties Style Kitchen Items

-It's possible to update a kitchen with a little retro flair, or to completely redo a modern kitchen as a retro design.
+It's possible to update a kitchen with a little retro flair, or completely redo a modern kitchen in a retro design.
 Visit these sites and shops to help find the goods you need to get it done.

 - eBay - Check out the wide variety of beautiful vintage kitchen textiles at the website where you can find just about anything.

 - Antique stores - When shopping for your 1940s items at an antique store, check the tag on the item, it will usually state the era in which the item was produced.

 - Flea markets - Flea markets are a great way to find just about anything.

 - Thrift stores - These are a great place to find anything old and new.
 Even if you find items that look like they are from the 1940s but you are unsure, it doesn't matter, as long as the item fits into you design plans.